kaiiiz/hugo-theme-monochrome/exampleSite/content/setup.md

     weight: -100
 ---

-This document shows a brief guide to setup hugo-theme-artisan in your hugo project.
+This document shows a brief guide to setup hugo-theme-graytr in your hugo project.

 ## Quick Start